Somerville Energy Efficiency Now (SEEN)

 - Department of Energy Resources A Solar Guide for Condominium Owners and Associations in Massachusetts

-- Federal Tax Credit: A 30% Federal Investment Tax Credit (ITC) is available for qualified residential and commercial projects.
-A guide for how the ITC works can be found at energysage.com.
+- Federal Renewable Energy Investment Tax Credit: A Federal Investment Tax Credit (ITC) is available for qualified residential and commercial projects.
+More information about the credit can be found here.